ansys/pyfluent-visualization/doc/source/api/visualization/pyvista_windows_manager.rst

-.. _ref_pyvista_windows_manager:
+.. _ref_graphic_windows_manager:

-PyVista windows manager
+Graphic windows manager
 =======================
-The ``PyVistaWindowsManager`` class provides for managing and directly interacting with PyVista windows.
+The ``GraphicWindowsManager`` class provides for managing and directly interacting with PyVista windows.
 By registering these methods with ``EventsManager``, you can update graphics during run time and create animations.